The first youth peace summit of the Hague – 23 & 24 june 2025

 YOUTH PEACE SUMMIT

 In celebration of 10 years Resolution 2250 Youth, Peace and Security of the United Nations, the Rotary, Ithaka Academie and the Hague University of Applied Sciences have co-organized the first ever Youth Peace Summit in the Hague.
+120 international youth based in the Hague received an unique peacebuilding experience with as mission to write a Youth Peace Manifesto.

 The Youth Peace Summit was attended by 43 different nationalities: